-When learning about blastopore, one might stumble upon the concept of blastospore which though similar-sounding varies greatly in many ways.
-Blastopore is an important growth step in embryology, whereas blastospore is a developmental step in mycology, a field of science concerned with studying the fungi.
-The blastopore in embryology deals with the prenatal development stage of gametes through fertilization, embryos formation, and fetuses.
-On the other hand, a blastospore is a fungal spore that is produced by budding and that acts in yeasts as a resting spore which further gives rise to another spore or a hypha.
+When learning about Blastopore, one might stumble upon the concept of Blastospore which, though similar-sounding, varies greatly in many ways.
+Blastopore is an important growth step in embryology, whereas Blastospore is a developmental step in mycology, a field of science concerned with studying fungi.
+The Blastopore in embryology deals with the prenatal development stage of gametes through fertilization, embryos formation, and fetuses.
+On the other hand, a Blastospore is a fungal spore that is produced by budding and that acts in yeasts as a resting spore which further gives rise to another spore or a hypha.

-A midline notochordal thickening that portrays its role in providing support and serving as an induction centre for the surrounding cells lies anterior to the blastopore that progresses to form the neural plate.
-Before the gastrulation process, the layers of tissues are not well defined and once the process is completed the innermost layers of endoderm cells give rise to the gut and the organs associated with it.
+A midline notochordal thickening that portrays its role in providing support and serving as an induction center for the surrounding cells lies anterior to the Blastopore that progresses to form the neural plate.
+Before the gastrulation process, the layers of tissues are not well defined, and once the process is completed the innermost layers of endoderm cells give rise to the gut and the organs associated with it.
 And the outermost layer that is the ectoderm creates neural pathways for the nervous system and the skin.
-Between the ectoderm and the endoderm lies the mesoderm, which creates the connective tissues and musculature in most of the organisms.
+Between the ectoderm and the endoderm lies the mesoderm, which creates the connective tissues and musculature in most organisms.

 It plays an important role in organizing and defining the germ layers.

-Through this layer, there is a communication between the embryo and the outside environment in the womb.
+Through this layer, there is communication between the embryo and the outside environment in the womb.

 There is also a transfer of the necessary fluids until the gastrulation period lasts.